 2. Track links using Google Analytics.

 If you’re already using Google Analytics to track your site’s visitors, it’s quite easy to also track the usage of your email signature.
-Just head over to Google’s URL Builder and use the resulting URL as the destination for your website link (in case you use HTML of course).
+Just head over to Google’s Campaign URL Builder and use the resulting URL as the destination for your website link (in case you use HTML of course).
 You’ll then be able to view all the traffic from your email signature inside Google Analytics (Traffic Sources -> Campaigns).
 If you don’t use HTML, putting that long and ugly URL in your text-only signature shouldn’t be done.
+Here’s an excellent guide on using Google’s URL builder tool.

 Let me know if you’ve made any experiments with your own email signature, maybe even write it here below in a comment, I’d love to hear your thoughts on this topic.